Unit 3: Advanced Topics & Disease Prevention¶

 Sample dialogue:

-Coach: "That's a great question, and I appreciate you asking.
-Before we talk about specific supplements, I'm curious: what's drawing you to supplements right now?"
+Coach: "That’s a great question, and I appreciate you asking.
+Before we talk about specific supplements, what’s drawing you to supplements right now?"

 Client: "I don't know...
 I feel like everyone's taking something, and maybe I'm missing out on something important?
 I keep hearing about all these molecules that slow aging."